Tell me, when you think of liberty, do you think of the following things?

 In the U.S., we live with the interference of government, but not the domination of government.
 This is why we have a Constitution.
 The Constitution prevents our government from having an arbitrary will of it’s own.

-Therefore, I contend that, in the U.S., the primary form of liberty we are fighting to protect is a Republican form of negative liberty.
+Therefore, I contend that, in the U.S., the primary form of liberty we are fighting to protect is a republican form of negative liberty.
 We are not fighting to protect complete liberty or liberty to do whatever one wants or desires.
-This form of liberty leads to abuse and chaos.
+Total liberty leads to abuse and chaos.
 No, there must be some external limitation on our liberties if we are to enjoy any state of peaceable living.
 But, the Constitution also does not protect an extreme form of positive liberty, or presume upon the people the need for government to involve itself in the citizenry to make sure everyone achieves all of their potential.
 Those who fail, fail and those who prosper, prosper.

 I want to add a little side note here though.
 I do not believe, though our government’s primary goal is to protect our negative liberty, that we cannot or should not, in a positive sense, engage in government to preserve and promote our republican liberty.
 We must fight to keep our government from dominating us through arbitrary law and that requires a form of positive, active and engaged liberty.